 The liver breaks down most of the alcohol you drink so that it can be removed from the body.

-This process creates substances that are more harmful than alcohol.
+During this process, substances are made that are more harmful than alcohol.
 Large amounts of these substances can damage liver cells and cause serious liver disease.

-Alcohol causes 4 out of 5 deaths from liver disease.
+About 4 out of 5 deaths from liver disease are caused by alcohol use.

 - fatty liver (steatosis)